smapiot/piral/docs/tutorials/14-converters.md

 ## Lifecycle

 Another thing to note is that we may want to clean up when components are unmounted by Piral.
-As such besides the `mount` function an additional function exists: `unmount`.
+As such besides the `mount` function, an additional function exists: `unmount`.

 Going back to the original example we have: